Queen Elizabeth National Park – Lodges, Location, Activities, best time to Visit

 Lion Tracking

-Lion tracking is a distinct experience that lets you meet the Kings and Queens of the jungles while on Uganda safari in Queen Elizabeth National Park.
+Lion tracking is a distinct experience that lets you meet the Kings and Queens of the jungles while on a Uganda safari in Queen Elizabeth National Park.

 Guided nature walks/forest walks